 At the time of Whitley, John Carlisle was Clerk of the Passage (see Stokes Dynasty).
 He was a Dover Jurat who also owned one of the packets.
 The other packet owners were Richard Hills, Walter Finnis and Ambrose Williams.
 In 1674, Francis Bastinck was appointed Clerk of the Passage and four years later was appointed Dover’s Postmaster.
 The Farmer was James Duke of York (later King James II 1685–1688) who complained to the Privy Council that the Dover mails were too slow.
 A Mr Sawtell was sent to investigate and Mr Rouse, the postmaster, was told that he was ‘to haste in his duties … the Dover letters were expected at Court every Sunday.’
 Around 1678 the Dover Letter Office moved to Strond Street and remained in the Pier District until 1893 when it moved into purpose built premises on King Street.
 During the reign of Louis XIV (1643-1715) of France, the word malle, entered the English language as mail.
 Malle were the bags slung across post horses backs in which letters were carried.

-The continued improvements in the design and building of ships by Dover shipyards meant that by the 18th century they had the reputation of being the swiftest sailing ships in Europe.
-Indeed, Dover’s packets were so fast that orders for similar craft flowed into the town from domestic and foreign buyers.
-Although Farmers hired packet ships, some were individually licensed by the Post Office and these were usually crewed by six men and a boy.
-Further, the individual ship owners were not paid to carry mail, instead, their profits came from carrying passengers and freight.
-Because of the reputation of the service they provided, the individual owners enjoyed a long running boom and pushed the Farmers out of the market.
+The continued improvements in the designs and building of ships by Dover shipbuilders meant that in the 18th century they had the reputation of being the most sturdy and swiftest sailing ships in Europe.
+Indeed, Dover’s packets were so highly thought of that orders for Dover built ships craft flowed into the town from the Admiralty, domestic and foreign buyers.
+Although the Custom Farmers hired packet ships some were individually licensed by the Post Office, individual ship owners were not paid to carry mail.
+Their profits came from carrying passengers and freight but because of the reputation of the service they provided, the individual owners enjoyed a long running boom and pushed the Custom Farmers out of the market.

 Possibly, because the local passage shipowners were making good profits, by the mid-18th century the Post Office introduced greater control that included a share of the proceeds from passenger and freight traffic.
 Ships, by this time, had increased in size with a crew of nine, except during wartime when the number of men increased.
 During those times, the packet ships were allowed to carry armaments for use against privateers.
 There were also changes taking place on the Continent and by February 1744, the regular mail service to Nieupoort had ceased with all Flanders (Belgium) mail going to Ostend.
 This left Dover on Tuesdays and Fridays and the Post Office changed the Calais packets to Tuesdays and Fridays in April 1763.